benlau/quickflux/README.md

 [![Build Status](https://travis-ci.org/benlau/quickflux.svg?branch=master)](https://travis-ci.org/benlau/quickflux)

 QuickFlux is an Inter-Process Communication / Message Queue solution for Qt/QML.
-It is also an implementation of Flux Application Architecture which is invented by Facebook.
+It is also an implementation of Flux Application Architecture (from Facebook).
 By using this library, users may write their QML application in a Flux way.

 Features